 UW Extension x Nia

-With $640,000 awarded by the USDA’s Children, Youth, and Families at Risk (CYFAR) program, the UW-Madison Division of Extension, in collaboration with North Carolina Agricultural & Technical University, has launched “Nia: Pathways and Purpose for the Future.”
+UW-Madison Division of Extension, in collaboration with North Carolina Agricultural & Technical University, has launched “Nia: Pathways and Purpose for the Future.”
+Funded by the U.S. Department of Agriculture, programming in Wisconsin and North Carolina provide youth new opportunities in exploring their post-high school educational and career options.

-Nia focuses on serving youth in Waukesha, Rock, and Kenosha Counties, where Black, Indigenous, and other youth of color often face challenges in the transition from high school to college, careers, and adult life.
+Nia Wisconsin focuses on serving youth in Waukesha, Rock, and Kenosha Counties, where Black, Indigenous, and other youth of color often face challenges in the transition from high school to college, careers, and adult life.
 Beginning in middle school, Nia participants will explore a range of options, connect with mentors, and learn about college, professional training, and career pathways to make informed decisions about their futures.

 “In youth development, there is a lack of culturally relevant, evidence-based programs that give youth who are Black, Indigenous, and People of Color (BIPOC) the chance to explore their post-high school pathways while developing their cultural identities”